 On the other hand, PRIs are not intended to grow the foundation’s worth, but rather to provide a more functional and necessary (even regenerative) vehicle for funding charitably-grounded organizations with self-sustaining and scalable potential.
 Some of the most influential foundations in the country do them, and have continued to do more of them over the last few years, with nothing but praise for the tool.

 “PRIs allow us to tackle problems we couldn’t tackle before.”

 -Bill and Melinda Gates Foundation

 A Note on Focusing on the Right PRI Outcomes.
-PRIs are a chance to spark a new idea, to give potentially world changing ideas their wings to take flight.
+PRIs are a chance to spark a new idea, to give potentially world changing idea wings to take flight.
 A grant does not have the potential to return to the foundation.
-PRI risk and returns therefore might not, and arguably should not, make it to the top of a PRI conversation (reminder: grant alternative).
+PRI risk and return therefore might not, and arguably should not, make it to the top of a PRI conversation (reminder: grant alternative).
 While payback of your money eventually should be expected, the financial return is better thought of as a bonus.
-But another bonus is that the company that receives the PRI funds is now managing the funds as an investment, which creates positive behaviors toward their future success.

 Are you a social enterprise interested in PRI funding?
 We can help you in different ways.
-Don’t hesitate to reach out about PRI strategy consulting services we offer, as well as other components that may help your appeal for PRIs to foundations.
-Request a consult here.
+Don’t hesitate to reach out about PRI strategy consulting services we offer, as well as other legal components that may help your appeal for PRIs to foundations.
+Request a complimentary consult.